rocky-linux/documentation/docs/guides/network/basic_network_configuration.md

     64 bytes from 192.168.1.10: icmp_seq=3 ttl=255 time=0.676 ms
     ```

-    Test to ensure we cam see a reachable host external to your network.
+    Test to ensure we can see a reachable host external to your network.
 For the test below, we are using Google's open DNS server:

     ```bash
     ping -c3 8.8.8.8